canonical/lxd/doc/clustering.md

 and the storage will be instantiated on all nodes.
 If you didn't define it on a particular node, or a node is down, an error will be returned.

+You can pass to this final ``storage create`` command any configuration key which is not node-specific (see above).

 ## Storage volumes